Skip to main content

 Damage

-Melee weapons usually deal damage based on the wielder’s Strength plus another die or bonus.
+Melee weapons usually deal Strength plus an additional die or modifier.

-For Heavy Weapons, the Class is also listed in parentheses for use with Heavy Metal.
+For Heavy Weapons, the weapon’s Class may also be listed in parentheses for use with Heavy Metal rules.

 Electromagnetic (EMP)

-Electromagnetic weapons are designed to disable electronics with minimal collateral or lethal damage.
+EMP weapons are designed to disable electronics with minimal direct lethality.

-When a target is hit by an EMP attack, resolve damage as normal.
-If the damage equals or exceeds the target’s Toughness, all carried, worn, or attached electronics are knocked out as well.
+Resolve damage normally.
+If the attack equals or exceeds the target’s Toughness, all carried, worn, or attached electronics are also knocked out.

-Small devices are usually fried and must be replaced, at the Game Master’s discretion.
-Cyberware, vehicles, power armor, robots, and heavy-duty combat or hazard gear continue to function, but at a −4 penalty to linked rolls.
-They may be reset or rebooted with a Repair roll at −4 and a limited action.
+Small devices are usually ruined or shut down permanently, at the Gamemaster’s discretion.
+Cyberware, vehicles, robots, power armor, and other hardened systems continue to function, but suffer -4 to linked rolls.
+Such systems may be reset with a Repair roll at -4 and a limited action.

 Example: Flynn tags a drone handler with an EMP baton.
-The guard stays standing, but his tactical visor, commlink, and smart weapon all go dead at once.
+The guard stays standing, but his visor, commlink, and smart weapon all die at once.

 Energy Weapon

-Increase the weapon’s damage by one die type, increase AP by +4, and make it a Heavy Weapon.
+Increase the weapon’s damage by one die type, increase AP by +4, and treat it as a Heavy Weapon.

-Energy weapons are dangerous to wield.
-A Critical Failure when fighting with one causes damage to the user.
+Energy weapons are dangerous to use.
+A Critical Failure when attacking with one causes damage to the user.

 Fixed

-The weapon is not mounted in a turret or pintle and can only fire in a 45° arc in one direction.
-This matters in Chases and Clashes and reduces the Mod cost of the weapon by half, rounded up.
+It may only fire in a 45-degree arc.
+This matters in Chases and Clashes, and reduces the weapon’s Mod cost by half, rounded up.

 Guided Weapon